choyg/Hiking-Altimeter/README.md

 ####Android Altimeter featuring a clean interface and easy calibration

 ## Project Details
-Hiking Altimeter is mainly used as a practice to apply what I am currently learning about Android.
+Hiking Altimeter is a project for applying what I am currently learning about in Android, specifically clean architecture and dependency injection.

 Heavily inspired by Android Clean Architecture as demonstrated [here](https://github.com/android10/Android-CleanArchitecture) and MVP.

-Essentially, there are 4 layers:

-1. Views
-2. Presenters
-3. Business Logic
-4. Data

-Each layer should be decoupled from each other and modular with minimal Android framework coupling in anything but Views.

 ## Coming soon...
 + Altitude tracking and fancy graphs